 There truly is no shortage of things to do in Tulum: nestled deep in Mexico’s Yucatan peninsula, with its ancient temples overlooking the stunningly turquoise Caribbean Sea.
-The Mayan city of Tulum is, rightfully so, one of Mexico’s top attractions, and not just for the sheer, jaw-dropping 700 years of history behind it but also for the lush nature that surrounds it and the dramatic 39-foot-high cliffs along its length.
-Yep, the photography game at Tulum is very, very strong.
+The Mayan city of Tulum is, rightfully so, one of Mexico’s top attractions, and not just for the sheer, jaw-dropping 700 years of history behind it.

-For historical accuracy’s sake, I should point out that the walled Mayan port city of Tulum was home to about 1500 residents before the arrival of the Spanish settlers.
-The community survived until the end of the 15th century, about 70 years after the start of the occupation, but its tragic demise wasn’t caused by territorial battles or hostile conquests: it was simply because European settlers brought over several diseases from the old continent that rapidly turned out to be fatal for a majority of Mayans.
+Contrary to popular belief, the Mayans were not annihilated due to territorial battles or hostile conquests, but rather because European settlers brought over several diseases from the old continent that rapidly turned out to be fatal for a majority of natives.
 Those who survived simply left as the community was slowly, but surely, disrupted.

 Keep your visit to the mayan ruins of Tulum, Mexico, a memorable one by following these tips:

 - Arrive before 8 a.m. to avoid waiting in line

 - Bring water, snacks and sunscreen

 - If your hotel doesn’t offer packages, book one that includes transportation to Tulum and admission to the archaeological site.

 - Tulum is located on the east coast of Mexico, about 50 miles south of Cancun.